vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       cannot be deleted.

 `ct reinstall` [*options*] *ctid*
-  Reinstall container from template.
-The container's rootfs is deleted and an OS template is applied again.
+  Reinstall container from image.
+The container's rootfs is deleted and an image is imported again.
 The container's configuration and subdatasets remain unaffected.

-  If no template info is given via command-line options, `osctld` will attempt to find appropriate template for the container's distribution version in remote repositories.
+  If no image info is given via command-line options, `osctld` will attempt to find the appropriate image for the container's distribution version in remote repositories.
 This may not work if the container was created from a local file, stream or if the distribution is too old and no longer supported.

-  As the applied template can be a ZFS stream, it is necessary to delete all snapshots of the container's root dataset.
+  As the imported image can be a ZFS stream, it is necessary to delete all snapshots of the container's root dataset.
 By default, `ct reinstall` will abort if there are snapshots present.
 You can use option `-r`, `--remove-snapshots` to remove them.